 An experienced car accident attorney can conduct a thorough investigation of your accident and obtain the evidence that you need to prove the seriousness of your injuries.
 You can also increase the likelihood of obtaining a fair settlement by seeking prompt medical care and following your doctor’s instructions concerning your treatment.
 This means going to all of your doctor and physical therapy appointments and doing any prescribed exercises at home.

-The experienced car accident attorneys at Christopher J. Hudson, LLC are here to answer your questions and explain your legal options if you were the victim of a car accident.
+The experienced car accident attorneys at Chris Hudson & Associates are here to answer your questions and explain your legal options if you were the victim of a car accident.
 To get started contact us online or call us directly at 706.863.6600 to schedule your free consultation.